 Findings of Fact

-Applicant is a 41-year-old senior systems administrator for a defense contractor who seeks a security clearance.
+Applicant is a 42-year-old welder for a defense contractor who seeks a security clearance.
 The allegations covered in the SOR and admitted by Applicant are adopted as relevant and material findings.
 Additional findings follow.

 Background